bitlogik/Conserity/README.md

 * Add OSCP stapling
 * Test dl softwares against hardcoded hash and/or signatures
 * Add more HTTP headers
-* Add others web service type : PHP/HTML and WSGI
+* Add others web service types : PHP/HTML and WSGI
-* Ubuntu compatibility (also Debian9, and then Fedora/CentOS)
+* Ubuntu compatibility (also Debian 9, and then Fedora/CentOS/RHEL)
 * Add others VPS providers : Vultr, Scaleway, then DigitalOcean and AWS